godotengine/godot-docs/classes/class_bool.rst

 Description
 -----------

 Boolean is a built-in type.
 It can represent any data type that is either a true or false value.
-You can think of it as an switch with on or off (1 or 0) setting .
+You can think of it as an switch with on or off (1 or 0) setting.
 It's often used as part of programming logic in condition statements like ``if`` statements.

 **Note:** In a code below ``if can_shoot`` is equivalent of ``if can_shoot == true``.
 It is good practice to follow the natural spoken language structure when possible.
 Use ``if can_shoot`` rather than ``if can_shoot == true`` and use ``if not can_shoot`` rather than ``if can_shoot == false``.